Latest Catizen (CATI) News Update

 TLDR

-1. TON L2 Gaming Blockchain (2025) – Scaling on-chain games with lower fees and faster transactions.
+1. TON L2 Gaming Blockchain (2025) – Scalable infrastructure for on-chain games.

 Deep Dive